bhanurp/test-issue-template/.github/ISSUE_TEMPLATE.md

 PluginName:

 ## Path to plugin from root of repository
-Path to Plugin:
+Path to Plugin: eg:

-## Is plugin Deprecated?
+## Is the path under deprecated plugins
-Is the path under deprecated plugins:
+Is plugin Deprecated?
+[Yes/No]

 ## Provide Config/Properties used along with plugin leave blank if none
 Config/Properties: